MakersF/cpp-static-exception-specifier/README.md

 ## Overview

 Functions are allowed to specify the types of the exceptions they throw by using the `throws` specifier in their signature.
+If they opt-in into specifying the set of exceptions they can throw, the set must be comprehensive (only exceptions from that set can escape the function).
-The compiler enforces that only the specified types can escape the function as exceptions.
+The compiler enforces that condition, and produces a compiler error if an exception of a type not declared in the exception list might escape the function.
-`catch` doesn't do any dynamic check on the type of the exception.
+When `catch`ing exceptions from a function with a `throws` specifier, the `catch` doesn't perform any dynamic cast.

 ### Limitations